RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 `...[action_id, active_scene, trigger_obj_type, trigger_cooldown_max, trigger_shape, trigger_w, trigger_h, [req_item_id,hold_up,trigger_relative,check_visibility]], ...`

-**action_id** - (int) the id of the action to perform **active_scene** - (int) the minimum scene index for a detection zone to **trigger_obj_type** - (int) the object_index of what it is listening for.
-Defaults to `oPlayer` **trigger_cooldown_max** - (int) the frame count before the zone refreshes and allows another activation.
+**action_id** - (int) the id of the action to perform

+**active_scene** - (int) the minimum scene index for a detection zone to

+**trigger_obj_type** - (int) the object_index of what it is listening for.
+Defaults to `oPlayer`

+**trigger_cooldown_max** - (int) the frame count before the zone refreshes and allows another activation.
 If set to -1, the zone will destroy on activation

 **trigger_shape** - (enum) the shape of the trigger zone.
 0 is a rectangle, 1 is a circle, and any other value will have it use it's sprite mask

-**trigger_w** - (int) the width of the detection box (radius for a circle) **trigger_h** - (int) the height of the detection box (unused for a circle) **req_item_id** - (int) the required item an entity must be carrying in order for the detection to take place.
+**trigger_w** - (int) the width of the detection box (radius for a circle)

+**trigger_h** - (int) the height of the detection box (unused for a circle)

+**req_item_id** - (int) the required item an entity must be carrying in order for the detection to take place.
 Defaults to 0, aka not needing an item

 **hold_up** - (bool) if an up input is required to activate this box.
-It will spawn a prompt below the entity when colliding.
+It will spawn a prompt below the entity when colliding

 **trigger_relative** - (bool) do the actions get performed on the stage main object, or on the entity that detected it?
 Defaults to false

 **check_visibility** - (bool) does the box check to see that the entity is clearly visible (not depth behind any mask) before firing?

 ### Article5 - Room Manager